JetBrains/ring-ui/README.md

  }
 ```

-## How to create new project using Ring UI?
+## How to create a new project using Ring UI?

 1. Install Yeoman: `npm install yo -g`

 2. Install Ring UI yeoman generator: `npm i -g generator-ring`

 3. Go to project root folder and type: `yo ring`.
-It will ask you about project
+It will ask you to enter the name of the project
-name and desired frameworks (plain JS, ReactJS or AngularJS).
-Then it will create project skeleton
+and desired frameworks (plain JS, ReactJS or AngularJS).
+It will then create a project skeleton
 with testing infrastructure, webpack build configuration, ES6 support, ESLint and filled package.json dependencies.

 4. Go to generated project folder, type `npm install` and then `npm start`.
 You project is ready to develop.